Poland

 Poland PEO & Employer of Record

-WeHG provides an International PEO and global Employer of Record service in Poland to companies willing to enter the Polish market or hire local/expat employees in this country.
+WeHG offers International PEO and global Employer of Record (EOR) services in Poland, helping companies seamlessly expand into the Polish market or hire local and expatriate employees.

 Poland fast facts